How to Advertise on Philadelphia Radio

 Most importantly, the entire commercial should advance the business owner’s specified marketing objective for the advertising campaign.
 A branding ad will need to create an indelible promise of fulfilled expectations.
 A promotional ad will need to compel an immediate action.

-There is no single formula for creating effective ads on Philadelphia radio.
+There is no single formula for creating effective ads on Philadelphia radio stations.
 What follows, though, are 11 proven guidelines to assist in the creation of an effective radio commercial.

 1. Start strong… a listener’s attention needs to be engaged within the first 3 or 4 seconds of a commercial.